SAP-samples/teched2024-IN180/exercises/ex5/README.md

 ![](/exercises/ex5/images/ex5_2_25.png)

-<br>Do you see a 500 Internal Server Error like so ?
+<br>Do you see a 500 Internal Server Error like so?
 If that's the case, chances are that you haven't copied over the Open API Spec file (and have just manually enhanced the OpenAPI spec definitions.)

 ![](/exercises/ex5/images/ex5_2_4_3.png)

 > [!TIP]
-> Though this is not covered in the scope of this handson exercise, a recommended step for troubleshooting would be to look at the Grafana Logging dashboard, for additional insights.
-This is accessable from the Edge Lifecycle Management page.
+> Though this is not covered in the scope of this hands-on exercise, a recommended step for troubleshooting would be to look at the Grafana Logging dashboard, for additional insights.
+This is accessible from the Edge Lifecycle Management page.
 >
 ![](/exercises/ex5/images/ex5_2_4_1.png)

 > [!TIP]
-> A Look at the policyengine logs from the `edge-icell` namespace tells us that the internal server error was cause due to incorrect typecasting between INT and Float values from the OpenAPI Spec file.
+> A Look at the policyengine logs from the `edge-icell` namespace tells us that the internal server error was caused due to incorrect typecasting between INT and Float values from the OpenAPI Spec file.
 >
 ![](/exercises/ex5/images/ex5_2_4_2.png)